← Field Notes Field Notes

 How architectural fees are structured

-In Alberta, there is no mandatory fee schedule — architectural fees are negotiated between the client and the firm.
-That said, most Calgary architecture practices use one of three approaches:
+In Alberta, there is no mandatory fee schedule.
+Fees are negotiated between client and firm, and most practices use one of three approaches.

 What drives fees up or down

-The most significant factor in architectural fee variation is not firm size or reputation, it is overall project complexity and desired detailed design outcome.
-A straightforward infill on a standard rectangular lot in Parkdale or Mount Pleasant will typically carry slightly lower fees than a replacement dwelling on a sloped, flood-fringe, or heritage-adjacent site in Scarboro or along the Elbow River.
-Sites with unusual constraints, significant heritage overlay requirements, or multiple development permit iterations naturally require more time for architectural refinement and project management.
+The biggest variable is project complexity, not firm size or reputation.
+A straightforward infill on a flat rectangular lot in typical inner city areas like Hillhurst or Parkdale will typically carry lower fees than a replacement home on a sloped, flood-fringe site in along the Elbow River.
+Unusual sites, heritage adjacency, multiple development permit iterations — these require more time, more expertice, and more services, and the fee would reflect it.

-The most expensive architectural decision most Calgary homeowners make is the one they make before they hire an architect: buying a lot without understanding what can be built on it.
-We offer pre-design services that can assist clients and developers provide informed clarity in this decision with quick development feasibility analysis.
+The most expensive decision most Calgary homeowners make is the one they make before they hire an architect: buying a lot without understanding what can be built on it, or making assumptions based on what others have done in the area.

 Typical fee ranges by project type in Calgary

-When comparing proposals from multiple firms, the fee number is the least useful comparison point.
-More useful questions are: What phases are included?
-Who will be the day-to-day contact on the project?
-What is the design process?
-What does construction administration look like in practice?
-How experienced is the firm and/or the principals in the type of project you have?
-A lower fee that excludes construction administration often costs more in total than a higher fee that includes it, because the gap between a permitted drawing set and a well-designed, well detailed and fully coordinated building is where project costs and construction frustration quietly accumulate.
+When you are looking at proposals from multiple firms, the fee number is the least useful comparison point.
+More useful questions: What phases or scope are included?
+Who will actually be working on your project day to day?
+How does construction administration work in practice?
+A lower fee that excludes construction administration often costs more in total than a higher fee that includes it.
+The gap between a permitted drawing set and a well-coordinated building is where project costs quietly accumulate.

 Anonymous Architecture is a Calgary-based architecture firm registered with the Alberta Association of Architects (AAA).
-We offer custom homes, infill development, renovation and adaptive re-use, and multi-family projects across Calgary and Western Canada.
-If you are starting a project and want an easy and frank conversation about scope, fees, and what to expect, get in touch.
+We work on custom homes, infill, renovations, and multi-family projects across Calgary and Western Canada.
+If you want a straight conversation about scope, fees, and what to expect, get in touch.